Determine optimal habitat conditions

 - Follow the same process to copy and paste the following layers into the Analysis Results map:

 Press Ctrl while clicking each layer to select them all at once.

 Both of your corridor layers have a thin default symbology that can be difficult to see when other layers are active.
-You'll change the symbology of both layers to make them more visible on the map.
+You will change the symbology of both layers to make them more visible on the map.